wjkierka/ART/TC.md

 ### 6. System Integration and Jurisdictional Framework

 6.1.
-These Terms & Conditions (T&C) are strictly integrated with the `DISCLAIMER.md` file located in the root directory.
-Users are required to read both documents concurrently.
+These Terms & Conditions (T&C) are strictly integrated with the [DISCLAIMER.md](./DISCLAIMER.md) file located in the root directory.

 6.2.
 The AUTARTOS methodology, including the Transformer of Multidimensionality (TM/ToM) and the 18-digit TPC/TPO certification standard, operates under the "Serious Joke Specialist" protocol for external communication.